/en/access2010/queries-how-to-create-a-parameter-query/content/

 Fortunately, Access makes it easy to search for and locate potential duplicate records.
 Note that Access won’t delete the records for you or help you figure out which one is current—you’ll have to do these things for yourself.
 If you’re familiar with the data in your database, though, getting rid of duplicate records will be a manageable task.

-To create a find duplicates query:
+Choosing to create a find duplicates query

-Selecting the table to search for duplicates - Choose the fields you want to search for duplicate information by selecting them, then clicking the right arrow button .
+.
 Only select fields that should not be identical in nonduplicate records.
 For instance, because we’re searching for duplicate customers we’ll only select the First Name and Last Name fields, as it’s unlikely that multiple people with the exact same first and last name would place orders at our bakery.
 When you’ve added the desired fields, click Next.

 Duplicate records in the query results